ant0296/CSCI_1105_IntroToProgramming_Coursework/Capstone project/README.md

 ## How to Run
-	At its core, depending on the code running program at your disposal, all you will need is the TicTacTwo.java file, though you may also require the .class file as well.
-The test file is provided for testing purposes.
+	At its core, depending on the code running program at your disposal, all you will need is the TicTacTwo.java file, though you may also require the .class file as well, both of which are provided in the TicTacTwoComplete.zip file.
+	The test file is provided for testing purposes, naturally.

 	[A picture of the program upon finishing a game.]
 (Screenshot.png)